Attractions and activities

 - From the south, starting in the canton of Valais.
 From Brig, you'll either take the Lötschberg Base Tunnel (1h10) or the scenic regional Lötschberg mountain trains (1h50).

-Driving to the Bernese Oberland
+Driving to and in the Bernese Oberland

 You can reach most of the Bernese Oberland by car as well.
 You'd use roughly the same routes as explained for the trains above.